TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/Index.rst

 .. _migratetocomposer:

 ===================================
-Migrate a TYPO3 project to composer
+Migrate a TYPO3 project to Composer
 ===================================

 .. toctree::